sixty4bit/gsmetrics/README.md

 worksheet.save_row
 ```

-After saving a row all appended data is removed and you can start with a new row
+After saving a row all appended data is removed and you can start with a new row.
+Please make sure there are only empty lines at the end of the spreadsheet as the first empty line is used to write the data.

 ### Worksheet ID